-- (1) This division is about when a councillor's office becomes vacant, and the way in which the vacancy is to be filled. - (2) The way in which a vacancy is to be filled depends on- - (a) whether the vacancy is in the office of the mayor or of another councillor; and - (b) if the vacancy is in the office of another councillor-whether the office becomes vacant during the beginning, middle or end of the council's term. - (3) The beginning of the council's term is the period of 12 months that- - (a) starts on the day when the last quadrennial elections were held; and

-- (4) The middle of the council's term is the period of 24 months that- - (a) starts on the first anniversary of the last quadrennial elections; and - (b) ends on the day before the final part of the council's term starts. - (5) The final part of the council's term is the period that- - (a) starts 36 months after the last quadrennial elections were held; and - (b) ends on the day before the next quadrennial elections are held.
+- (1) This division is about when a councillor's office becomes vacant, and the way in which the vacancy is to be filled. - (2) The way in which a vacancy is to be filled depends on- - (a) whether the vacancy is in the office of the mayor or of another councillor; and - (b) if the vacancy is in the office of another councillor whether the office becomes vacant during the beginning, middle or end of the council's term. - (3) The beginning of the council's term is the period of 12 months that- - (a) starts on the day when the last quadrennial elections were held; and - (b) ends on the day before the first anniversary of the last quadrennial elections. - (4) The middle of the council's term is the period of 24 months that- - (a) starts on the first anniversary of the last quadrennial elections; and - (b) ends on the day before the final part of the council's term starts. - (5) The final part of the council's term is the period that- - (a) starts 36 months after the last quadrennial elections were held; and - (b) ends on the day before the next quadrennial elections are held.